a-ZINC/Cherno-CPP-Notes/docs/en/io/1_hardware_foundation/part1_architecture.md

 **Where the call stack physically lives:** `%rsp`/`%rbp` are hardware registers holding *addresses*.
 The actual stack bytes — locals, return addresses, saved frame pointers — live in ordinary RAM pages (`PROCDATA` above), get cached in L1/L2/L3 like anything else, and can be paged out under memory pressure.
 Nothing about the stack is special hardware — it's a software convention pointed to by two ordinary registers.

+Yes, exactly.
+The work queues, wait queues, and ready queues you see here are the exact real-world implementation of the abstract queues taught in every operating system textbook.

+While textbooks often draw them as simple boxes labeled *"Ready Queue"* or *"Blocked/Waiting Queue,"* in the Linux kernel they are actual, concrete C data structures (like circular doubly linked lists using `struct list_head`) living inside RAM.

+Here is how the textbook concepts map directly to what we just walked through:

+* **The "Ready" / Run Queue:** This is the textbook **Ready Queue**.
+It holds the `task_struct` pointers of all threads whose states are `TASK_READY` (or `TASK_RUNNING`)—meaning they have all their data, are fully unblocked, and are just waiting for the scheduler to hand them a CPU core.
+* **The Wait Queue:** This is the textbook **Blocked/Waiting Queue**.
+Unlike textbooks which sometimes imply a single global waiting area, real kernels use **specific resource queues** (`page->wait_queue`, socket wait queues, etc.) so the OS knows precisely which thread to target when a specific piece of data finally arrives.
+* **Work Queues / Softirqs:** These handle deferred tasks (like finishing up an I/O operation after an interrupt).
+Textbooks often touch on bottom-halves, deferred service routines, or device queues here to explain how the OS separates urgent, split-second hardware events from heavy background processing.

+So every time an OS textbook talks about a process state transition (from *Running* to *Blocked* to *Ready*), it is literally describing a `task_struct` having its state variable updated and its pointer being unlinked from one of these lists and linked into another!

 ---

 ## FLOW 1 — Reading From Memory